Vyral/base-template/_posts/2024-07-24-how-much-does-it-cost-to-sell-your-home.md

 {% include excerpt.html %}

 Are you considering selling your home in the near future?
 If you are, you’ll likely make a nice profit from your sale.
 However, you should be aware that there are costs and fees associated with selling your home that you need to be aware of.

-To make sure you don’t get caught off guard, today, I’m going over a few of the most common costs you should prepare for before selling.
+Aside from paying agent commissions, costs related to preparing your home for sale, repairs, titles and escrow fees as well as prorated property taxes should be included in your budget.
+To make sure you don’t get caught off guard, I’ll give you detailed information on the most common costs you should prepare for before selling.

-**You can listen to the full explanation in the video above or skip to each topic using the timestamps provided:**
+**You can listen to the whole video above or skip to a topic that interests you by using the timestamps below:**

 0:00 — Introduction